AdobeDocs/id-service.en/help/library/function-vars/secure-samesite-config.md

 # Secure and SameSite configurations

-This configuration allows you to change the settings for your cookies and support [AMCV cookies](../../introduction/cookies.md) cookies on Google AMP pages.
+This configuration allows you to change the settings for your cookies and support [AMCV cookies](../../introduction/cookies.md) on Google AMP pages.

 The Adobe visitor ID service sets ECID cookies with the browser default setting of `SameSite = Lax`, which is inaccessible if the page is loaded in an iframe like a Google AMP page.
 As a workaround, you can update the setting to `SameSite = None`.